-Value Derived from the Experience: The most valuable experiences I gained on this trip were the times I spent with my lab group and professor.
+The most valuable experiences I gained on this trip were the times I spent with my lab group and professor.
 Not only did I work with them in a professional setting, they were kind enough to take me around Japan on their off days.
-We went to the beach and mountains and to try unique foods.
+We went to the beach and mountains to try unique foods.
 Being able to experience the work and casual culture in Japan has been the most amazing experience I could have asked for.
 The work setting taught me a lot about international communications and the differences between running my own projects and helping others with their own.
 It also helped me develop my teamwork abilities with people that have very different views and experiences than me.
 The casual setting really helped me get into the culture and setting of Japan.
 I got to learn a lot about social interactions and friendships here as well as see and try things I wouldn't have been able to otherwise.
-My biggest takeaway from the casual experiences is that there are so many different cultures, and each one is beautiful in its own way, there is no bad or good culture and it's amazing to experience the differences in the world.
-I have so much more I want to learn about the world and Japan, and I feel this internship has given me an amazing start to having an open mind and global perspective.
+My biggest takeaway from the casual experiences is that there are so many different cultures and each one is beautiful in its own way, there is no bad or good culture and it's amazing to experience the differences in the world.
+I have so much more I want to learn about the world and Japan and I feel this internship has given me an amazing start to having an open mind and global perspective.

+IACOCCA INTERNATIONAL INTERNSHIP PROGRAM

+Katie Welsh Radande

-Katie Welsh Radande, Interim Program Director: kaw8@lehigh.edu Anastassiya Perevezentseva, Assistant Director: aap218@lehigh.edu https://global.lehigh.edu/internships
+Interim Program Director kaw8@lehigh.edu

-WELLIGH UNIVERSITY | OFFICE OF INTERNATIONAL AFFAIRS
+Anastassiya Perevezentseva

+Assistant Director aap218@lehigh.edu

+global.lehigh.edu/internships

+lacocca Institute®